AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 - *Prerequisites:* <br>
     - BiteBuddy is running.

-1. Valid Test Case - Using the help button:<br>
+1. Valid Test case - Using the help button:<br>
     Steps:
     - Click the help button on the top left side of the window
     Expected:
       - Help window should open with a link to the user guide.

-1. Valid Test Case - Using the help command to get user guide:<br>
+1. Valid Test case - Using the help command to get user guide:<br>
     Command: `help`<br>
     Expected:
       - Help window should open with a link to the user guide.

-1. Valid Test Case - Using the help command to get specific command usage:<br>
+1. Valid Test case - Using the help command to get specific command usage:<br>
     Command: `help list`<br>
     Expected:
     - Command usage of `list` is shown in status message: `list: Lists all foodplaces in BiteBuddy...`

-1. Invalid Test Case - Using an **invalid command word** as a parameter for the help command:<br>
+1. Invalid Test case - Using an **invalid command word** as a parameter for the help command:<br>
     Command: `help unknown`<br>
     Expected:
     - Error details shown in the status message: `Unknown command`